Is carrying out a social media competitor analysis causing you to lose sleep?

 It would be best if you carry out such research from time to time in order to keep up with changing markets.
 It is possible to stumble upon companies or concepts utterly unfamiliar to you and to find new inspiration.

 What’s the best way to start?

 - Check which companies are the most visible on social media and decide which social media platforms are the most important for your business.

 - Conduct hashtag research to see which brands are using crucial hashtags for your business.
 To simplify the process, you can use Mediatoolkit.
-You just need to click Start tracking and type your chosen hashtag to set up a query.
+You just need to click Create new query and type your chosen hashtag to set up a query.